Karno15/Teteturnieje/README.md

 All notable changes to this project will be documented in this file

+## [1.7] - 2023-12-23

+### Fixed

+- No tournament in progress after finishing tournament
+- Fixed Buzzing info not showing

 ## [1.6] - 2023-12-21

 ### Hotfix for 1.5